GRT Records

 GRT Records was the name of both a U.S. and a Canadian record label, both created by General Recorded Tape, a California-based company that existed from 1965 to 1979.
-Their demise was concurrent with the bankruptcy of their owner, General Recorded Tape.
+Its demise was concurrent with the bankruptcy of its owner, General Recorded Tape.

 U.S. label

 The American branch of GRT Records was founded in 1970.

 Artists who released material on GRT Records in the United States included The Mojo Men, Sam Taylor, Lighthouse, Bobby Jameson, Edwards Hand, Terry Bush, Ronnie Hawkins, Colosseum, Mainline, Minnie Riperton, Flower Travellin' Band, Rastus, String Driven Thing, Lotti Golden, Van der Graaf Generator, Meri Wilson and Steve Hackett.
 Contrary to original expectations, the label was not a major component of the operations of parent General Recorded Tape.
 Instead of its record releases being referenced to the GRT label, as originally announced, General Recorded Tape referred to its Chess/Janus record operations.
-The GRT label had more success with their Nashville operations, but the Nashville office was shut down in 1978.
+The GRT label had more success with its Nashville operations, but the Nashville office was shut down in 1978.

 In 1976, GRT Records established a subsidiary, Sunnyvale Records, which concentrated on releases of interest to an older audience, including releases of Dixieland, organ, harmonica and accordion music.